Preorientations of the derived motivic multiplicative group: Proof of Theorems and

-Putting everything together and again suppressing the Quillen equivalence between $Sp$ and $Sp (E_{\infty}-alg(\S Sets)$ in our notations, we obtain the following square of Quillen adjunctions.
+Putting everything together and again suppressing the Quillen equivalence between $Sp$ and $Sp (E_{\infty}-alg(\S Sets))$ in our notations, we obtain the following square of Quillen adjunctions (model structures omitted from the notations).
 It corresponds to the lower right triangle in the large diagram of Quillen adjunctions above before Lemma \ref{prerecognition}.

 \xymatrix{ E_{\infty}-alg(\S Sets) \ar@<+1ex>[r]^{Id} \ar@<+1ex>[d]^{H}_{\simeq} & E_{\infty}-alg(\S Sets) \ar@<+1ex>[d]^{H} \ar@<+1ex>[l]^{Id} \\ Sp \ar@<+1ex>[r]^{Id} \ar@<+1ex>[u]^{Ev_0} & Sp \ar@<+1ex>[u]^{Ev_0} \ar@<+1ex>[l]^{Id} }